 With significant challenges affecting our state’s long-term economic competitiveness and growing societal divisions across politics, geography, race, and income, it’s clear that the only way to move forward is by repairing our connections—to one another, to our communities, and to our state.
 In many cases these connections must be created anew—we may need to build bridges we haven’t walked before.
 This session will start to paint the picture for a reconnected NC and will focus on WHY we need to get there.
 Each of us will have a different idea about how to connect, but one thing is for sure.
 If every North Carolina took just one step forward, we could cross the state and back five times.

-- Melanie Flowers, UNC System Student Body President
+- Melanie Flowers, NC State Student Body President Read Bio

-- Harvey Godwin, Jr, Chairman of the Lumbee Tribe of North Carolina
+- Harvey Godwin, Jr, Lumbee Tribal Chairman, Lumbee Tribe of N.C.
+Read Bio

 With a clear understanding of why we need to reconnect as a state, we will pitch five big ideas for what can be done– at the individual, community, and state levels, to move us forward.
 A blueprint for progress, these ideas will address prior topics addressed in the ReCONNECT NC series: mental health and well-being, digital inclusion, economic opportunity, rural and urban interconnectedness, and civic engagement.
 We’ll also feature the secret sauce for achieving reconnection — dialogue across difference.

-These active engagement sessions are a space for participants to dive deeper into each of the big ideas shared in the previous session.
+These active engagement sessions are a space for participants to dive deeper into each of the “ideas to ignite” shared in the previous session.
 Participants will share stories, information, and resources and learn from others across different sectors, regions, and perspectives to best determine how to implement these ideas in practice to achieve the greatest impact.
-These sessions will be lightly facilitated by the ReCONNECT NC cohort teams but driven by participants.
+These sessions will be lightly facilitated by IEI staff but driven by participants.
 The more diverse the audience, the richer the discussion.